Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/insightedge-pushdown-predicates.markdown

 weight: 450
 ---

-InsightEdge enhances the Agile Spark pushdown predicate capability by leveraging our native advanced indexing mechanism, which includes compound and nested indexes, to retrieve only relevant data entries when running a query (filter). **DOES THIS HAVE AN EFFECT ON DATA SHUFFLING?** This ability to filter directly on the source (instead of on the target as is done in the vanilla Apache Spark architecture) dramatically improves performance and reduces network overhead.
+InsightEdge enhances the Agile Spark pushdown predicate capability by leveraging our native advanced indexing mechanism, which includes compound and nested indexes, to retrieve only relevant data entries when running a query (filter).
+This ability to filter directly on the source (instead of on the target as is done in the vanilla Apache Spark architecture) dramatically improves performance and reduces network overhead.

 # Indexing